 But the Bible was never meant to fit our belief system, rather our belief system must come into agreement with God’s Word.

 Let me challenge you to try it just once!
 Join my Read Through the Bible in 365 Days Bible reading challenge.
 By joining my challenge, each month you’ll receive a reading plan and journal that will not only help you to reach the book of Revelation in 365 days, it will also provide you practical tools to study the Bible, not just read words on a page.

-To join the challenge and download the newest reading plan and workbook, simply type your email in below.
+To join the challenge and download the newest reading plan and workbook, visit this page!

-Grab workbooks one and two from my store for only $1.59 each with the coupon code: bible
+Grab workbooks one, two and three from my store for only $3.99.